 The program of EPF & ESTP Engineering Summer School comprises 2 modules.

-- The first module focuses on topics such as eco-cities and smart cities, city planning, spatial planning and economic issues for sustainable development (Paris campuses: Sceaux and Cachan).
+- The first module focuses on topics such as eco-cities and smart cities, city planning, spatial planning and economic issues for sustainable development (Paris campus: Cachan).

 - The second module will focus on practical application using innovative teaching methods and modern technology.
 Workshops will include topics such as engineering for durable cities and buildings, energy efficiency in buildings, materials and structure for building’s preservation or thermal comfort (Troyes campus).

-Students will obtain 6 credits ECTS for participating to the program.
+Students will obtain 6 credits ECTS for taking part into the program.

 An evaluation of students will take place at the end of each of the 2 modules.